-The immediate benefits of federal grant monies available under the Act should not be allowed to obscure the ongoing problems faced by tribal governments in seeking to enhance the western and Indigenous justice systems and, second, the financial ability of tribes to replicate the Western system.
+The immediate benefits of federal grant monies available under the Act should not be allowed to obscure the ongoing problems faced by tribal governments in seeking to enhance the safety of women.
+Two particularly important concerns are, first, conflicts of emphasis between Western and Indigenous justice systems and, second, the financial ability of tribes to replicate the Western system.
 First, Indian tribes traditionally corrected an altercation in such a way that the community could live in harmony.
 Attempts to incorporate elements of a Western pattern of justice posed such problems as how to ensure the restoration of honor, dignity, and respect while meeting the "burden of proof."
 Second, due to a lack of adequate resources, most tribes do not have the justice components needed to replicate the Western model.
 While funding under the Act may assist in establishing those components, sustaining them requires continuing federal support or tribal economic development.
 The federal government has historically failed to provide the support to adequately fund tribal justice systems.
 While some tribes have developed economies sufficient to maintain justice systems, most have not.